pescap/EasyHPC/README.md

 **Documentation**: [ReadTheDocs](https://easyhpc.readthedocs.io)

 Documentation on HPC and Open Source collaboration for HPC simulations.
-This project is intended to allow fast learning of HPC simulations with Python.
+This project is intended to allow fast learning of HPC with Python.
-It includes introduction and tutorial to:
+It includes:

 -  Github usage
 -  Collaborative code development